lifewhere/english-dictionary-enhanced/README.md

 bun test v1.1.3 (2615dc74)

 src/index.test.ts:
-✓ Test the index file for English-Dictionary-Enhanced > Test in
+✓ Test the index file for English-Dictionary-Enhanced > Test initialization [4.28ms] ✓ Test that all POS are indexed > searchFor(["smart"])